Todd Bouman - He still has a strong arm and is a decent option to be a team's backup.

 Lamont Hall - Known for his blocking only.

 Marcellus Rivers - Decent option as a third tight end.

 Ross Tucker (OT, C) - Was starting for Cleveland in the pre-season for a short time.
-Slated to work out for St. Louis on Tuesday.
+Worked out for St. Louis last week.